nostrocket/nostr-jsonl-tools/README.md

-│   ├── extract-pubkeys/  # Tool for extracting all pubkeys from events │   ├── content-extractor/ # Tool for extracting content from specific pubkeys │   ├── event-filter/     # Tool for filtering events by author pubkey │   └── dedup/            # Tool for deduplicating pubkey lists ├── pkg/
+│   ├── extract-pubkeys/  # Tool for extracting all pubkeys from events │   ├── content-extractor/ # Tool for extracting content from specific pubkeys │   ├── event-filter/     # Tool for filtering events by author pubkey │   ├── event-splitter/   # Tool for splitting events into files by author │   └── dedup/            # Tool for deduplicating pubkey lists ├── pkg/
 │   └── nostr/            # Core functionality for Nostr follow graph